 There are several different options when it comes to the design and textures of linoleum flooring.
 Some of them are listed below:

-● Linoleum flooring is also available in the look of marble.
-This will give you the visual appeal of a marble floor at a much affordable cost.
+- Marbled linoleum is also available which will give you the visual appeal of a marble floor at a much affordable cost.

-● Another design in which linoleum flooring is available is the flecked design.
-In this style, tiny beads of colour are embedded in the surface of the linoleum planks which give a sparkling effect.
-This effect is available in a variety of colours and patterns.
+- Another design in which linoleum flooring is available is the flecked design.
+In this style, tiny beads of color are embedded in the surface of the linoleum planks which give a shimmering and unique characteristic.
+This effect is available in a variety of colors and patterns

 Linoleum Cleaning And Maintenance

-Linoleum is easy to clean and maintain as it only requires sweeping or vacuuming regularly to remove dirt and dust particles.
-Since linoleum is water-resistant to some extent, you can use a damp cloth to mop the floor 2-3 times a week.
-This will pick up any left-over dust or debris which the vacuum or broom might have missed.
+Maintenance and cleaning of linoleum is simple and only requires regular sweeping or vacuuming to remove dirt and dust particles.
+Since linoleum is partially water-resistant, you can use a damp cloth to mop the floor 2-3 times a week.

-One type of linoleum flooring comes with a protective urethane coating which should be polished or waxed after every few months to retain its shine.
+One type of linoleum flooring has a protective urethane coating which should be polished or waxed after every few months to retain its shine.
 Usually, for types without a coating, it is recommended to have it waxed every two years or so.

-It is best to ask the professional linoleum companies for more tips and advice on maintaining your specific type or brand of linoleum flooring.
+It is best to ask professional linoleum companies for more tips and advice on maintaining your specific type or brand of linoleum flooring

 Advantages and Benefits of Linoleum Flooring